 - The fact that the State Supreme Court has found Washington's Charter School Act constitutional is a testament to the strong law the Legislature has created.
 Washington's law draws on over 20 years of lessons learned and best practices nationally.
 Both the National Alliance for Public Charter Schools and the National Association of Charter School Authorizers ranked Washington's law as one of the strongest charter school laws in the country. - 2.
-Charter schools are serving the students who the law intends to serve, particularly students with IEPs and students of color. - 3.
-Charter public school authorizers and other state agencies (SAO, OSPI, SBE) have established comprehensive academic, financial, and organizational frameworks and protocols for high levels of charter public school accountability.
-This system allows for swift interventions and corrective action, e.g., First Place, Summit Olympus, and Green Dot Destiny were subject to corrective action by the CSC due to non-compliance with their performance-based charter contract. - 4.
+Charter schools are serving a higher share of many of the student groups prioritized in law, particularly students with IEPs and students in low-income families. - 3.
+Charter public school authorizers and other state agencies (SAO, OSPI, and SBE) have established comprehensive academic, financial, and organizational frameworks and protocols for high levels of charter public school accountability.
+SAO found that "Performance frameworks maintained by both of Washington's charter school authorizers align with state laws and leading practices." - 4.
+This system allows for swift interventions and corrective action in instances of charter school non-compliance with their performance-based charter contract - 5.
 The True Measure Collaborative (TMC) was formed in 2015 in response to emerging charter schools' commitment to providing the highest quality educational experience for their students, including those with disabilities.
-The TMC was envisioned as a resource and partner to charter schools, offering centralized expertise and resources around delivery of special educations services that build on and enhance the collective impact of partner schools.
+The TMC was envisioned as a resource and partner to charter schools, offering centralized expertise and resources around delivery of special education services that build on and enhance the collective impact of partner schools.
 Launched as a collaboration between the Washington State Charter Schools Association, Seneca Family of Agencies, and the Puget Sound Educational Service District, the True Measure Collaborative includes all 10 charter public schools.
 The True Measure Collaborative serves as a full partner to member charter schools, offering robust, centralized expertise and supports that promote compliant, effective, and innovative practices for meeting the needs of students faced with barriers to academic achievement, including those with disabilities.